SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - The initial markup is available to the browser on the first load
 - Individual scripts then run on the client to...
   - Progressively enhance the markup with data and event listeners
-  - This step is called "hydration"
+  - This process is called "hydration"
 - Some libraries support progressive hydration, which means...
   - The developer can configure when the hydration happens (load, scroll, etc.)
 - I view these as the successor to plugins because they provide an initial state
+  - And then progressively enhance it when possible
 - This pattern is frequently referred to as the "Islands Architecture"
-  - I'm sorry about the naming confusion!
+  - Which is unfortunate!
 - I think the idea of islands better fits as a pattern...
   - Especially because it can be used in multiple architectures
 - If you're interested in exploring this pattern, I recommend...